KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     *   **No Load Balancing, No Single IP:** Kubernetes does not allocate a cluster IP for a headless service and does not perform load balancing or proxying for it.
     *   **Direct Pod Discovery:** Instead, the DNS system is configured to return the IP addresses of all Pods selected by the Service.
 This allows clients to connect directly to a specific Pod if needed.
     *   **Use Cases:** Often used with StatefulSets, where each Pod has a unique, stable network identity and clients might need to connect to a specific instance (e.g., a primary database replica).
 Also useful for peer-to-peer discovery mechanisms.
-2.  **`NodePort`:** Exposes the service on each Node's IP at a static port.
+2.  **`NodePort`:** Allows external access by exposing the service on a static port on each Node's IP, but this method is often not recommended for production security.
+It operates at Layer 4 (TCP/UDP), making it suitable for any kind of network traffic (e.g., databases, message brokers).
 Routes traffic to the `ClusterIP` service automatically.
-Allows external access but is often not recommended for production security.
 3.  **`LoadBalancer`:** Exposes the service externally using a cloud provider's load balancer.
 Automatically creates `NodePort` and `ClusterIP` services.
 Provides an external IP address.
 4.  **`ExternalName`:** Maps the service to an external DNS name (using a CNAME record) instead of using selectors.
 Useful for accessing external services from within the cluster.